Pharmac to stick with new diabetes meters

 The Diabetes New Zealand patient group says it's received more positive than negative feedback about the new meters but anyone with concerns should seek help.

-Next story in National: Call for curb on fast food outlets
+Next story in New Zealand: Call for curb on fast food outlets

 Copyright © 2013, Radio New Zealand